nus-cs2113-AY2122S1/ip/docs/README.md

 ### Find `Task`: `find`

-Finds all the tasks that contain a keyword.
+Finds all the `Task` objects that contain a keyword, and prints them.

 Format: `find KEYWORD`